xfiveco/generator-chisel/README.md

 yo chisel
 ```

-Insert project name (you can use the default one based on the working directory name), author and select *Front-end only* project type.
-Select additional front-end features if you need them and wait until installation is complete.
+Insert project name (you can use the default one based on the working directory name), author and select *Front-end Templates* project type.
+Select whether you want to use jQuery and wait until installation is complete.

 *Note: To speedup installation process we recommend using [Yarn](https://yarnpkg.com/en/).
 Chisel will automatically detect it and run if possible.
 Otherwise it falls back to default NPM install*